marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-data-annotations.md

 ![jj591583_figure11](../ef6/media/jj591583-figure11.png)

+?

 ## Summary

 DataAnnotations not only let you describe client and server side validation in your code first classes, but they also allow you to enhance and even correct the assumptions that code first will make about your classes based on its conventions.
 With DataAnnotations you can not only drive database schema generation, but you can also map your code first classes to a pre-existing database.

 While they are very flexible, keep in mind that DataAnnotations provide only the most commonly needed configuration changes you can make on your code first classes.
-To configure your classes for some of the edge cases, you should look to the alternate configuration mechanism, Code First’s Fluent API .
+To configure your classes for some of the edge cases, you should look to the alternate configuration mechanism, Code First?s Fluent API .